jackmerrill/maatt.fr/content/ideas.md

     - Support for all sieve filters (issue with Protonmail)
     - Support for basic mail standards (IMAP/SMTP, JMAP; issue with Protonmail)
     - Easy method for taking your domain and inbox elsewhere

+## Things completed
+- ~~Directory watcher~~ Deploy with GitHub hooks
+    - Needed something that worked on all platforms, was lightweight, and would just work; Golang fit that bill for the most part.
+    - A watch tool wouldn't satisfy the needs exactly.
+This is a more practical solution for deployments to things such as public websites (try this one :P)
+    - [Released under the codename Fushimi.](https://github.com/doamatto/fushimi) Will not be `go get`-table.
+- Web server that just hosts files
+    - Hackable enough to do more advanced things like Nginx, but zero-config capable
+    - Lightweight af
+    - Single binary
+    - ~~Make it a Docker, while I'm at it~~ A bit redundant; can be made stackable easily regardless.
+    - [Released under the codename Imami.](https://github.com/doamatto/inari) Will not be `go get`-table.